-As I shared in Why a free SEO tool junkie finally joined the paid club (Link to article 1), we survived for years without a paid membership to any tool, but finally bought the SEMrush membership after landing a very prestigious client who needed what I can only describe as a 360 degree view of the marketing ecosystem.
+As I shared in Why a free SEO tool junkie finally joined the paid club, we survived for years without a paid membership to any tool, but finally bought the SEMrush membership after landing a very prestigious client who needed what I can only describe as a 360 degree view of the marketing ecosystem.

 We were required to research not just their SEO performance but their complete communication approach which included content, PR, social media, and advertising.
 What wasn’t working so well??
 What could we add to our own arsenal?
 Or in short, what were the digital opportunities that we could leverage given our own strengths and weaknesses?

 Our brief was two part.
 First we needed to do a complete analysis of the existing competitive landscape and basis for our findings.
 We needed to draw up data driven strategies that would help us outperform the competition.

 We considered only 2 other tools before we finalized with SEMrush.
 These were MOZ and Ahref and while they are both really strong tools in their own right, we felt that SEMrush was better given our very specific goals.

 We had experimented in the past rather successfully with SEMrush’s free trial option so we had some idea of the tool features and leverage points.
 Our first stop was the domain overview and the traffic analytics which allowed us a bird’s eye view to identify areas that merit further/in-depth exploration.

 While both traffic analytics and domain overview tools seem to provide a snapshot of a website, they have different data sources and should be used for different goals.
 Domain Analytics makes estimations based solely on keyword position, so the traffic shown is only an estimation of what ranking basis the website could get.
 It does not reflect non-search traffic like social, referral, or direct traffic and is therefore not as accurate a measure of traffic as is Traffic Analytics which is based on clickstream data.